drew458/pizza-translator/README.md

 # pizza-translator
-A simple scripts that retrieves text from clipboard (a.k.a the CTRL+C boi) and translates it in Italian.
+A simple script that retrieves text from clipboard (a.k.a the CTRL+C boi) and translates it in Italian.
 It automatically detects the languange from which you want to translate.

 # Prerequisites